kraftingas/CV/README.md

 ### Skills

+* Administration with Active Admin and RailsAdmin
 * Agile values, principles and practice
 * CSS3 and Sass
 * Deployment to Heroku
 * Google Polymer
+* Graph API usage through Koala
 * HTML5
 * Javascript, jQuery and AJAX
 * Object oriented principles and design
 * Pair programming
 * PHP
 * PostgreSQL and MySQL
-* Rails
 * Ruby
+* Ruby on Rails
-* TDD with RSpec, FactoryGirl
+* TDD with RSpec, FactoryBot
 * User authentication with Devise
 * Version control with git and GitHub